seleniumbase/SeleniumBase/README.md

 --start_page=URL  # (The starting URL for the web browser when tests begin.)
 --log_path=LOG_PATH  # (The directory where log files get saved to.)
 --archive_logs  # (Archive old log files instead of deleting them.)
+--slow  # (The option to slow down the automation.)
 --demo  # (The option to visually see test actions as they occur.)
 --demo_sleep=SECONDS  # (The option to wait longer after Demo Mode actions.)
 --highlights=NUM  # (Number of highlight animations for Demo Mode actions.)